raynamharris/CV/CV.md

 *ORCiD publication list:* <http://orcid.org/0000-0002-7943-5650>

-*Google Scholar statistics as of March 2018:*
+*Google Scholar statistics as of May 2018:*
-482 citations; h-index of 8, i10-index of 7
+508 citations; h-index of 8, i10-index of 7

 Pre-prints
 ==========